 The long weekend has taken a huge toll on 24 year old Amy Shannon.

-She’s begun her long and painful recovery from three consecutive days of treating her body like an amusement park.
+She’s begun her long and painful recovery from four consecutive days of treating her body like an amusement park.

 “So far Amy is progressing well,” says her rehab therapist Ivan Brasic.
 “But it’s still very early days.”

 Ms Shannon made up for the last 12 months of Covid restrictions over the long weekend, with a 4-day blur of nightclubs, beach sessions, house parties and Tinder dates.

 She emailed her bosses late last night to say she won’t be working today.